 …wait a second.
 New.. alphabet?
 Isn’t that what painting is?

 When you’re painting, you’re not just making random brush strokes and magically creating a fantastic art piece.

 You’re learning fundamentals, doing studies, searching for reference, actually thinking… Of course you won’t just wave your brush around and poof!
 There’s a whole process you have to go through!

-Now please pause for a second and remember how it felt like when you first learned to write some new letters.
-Or that day when you could finally read the boards in the supermarket (my mom couldn’t stand me anymore…)
+Now please pause for a second and remember what it felt like when you first learned to write some new letters.
+Or that day when you could finally read the boards at the supermarket (my mom couldn’t stand me anymore…)